-Instructor Semester Date Class Think through each statement and give your fair and honest judgment.
-Please note: Online students will answer n/a for question 5.
-Strongly Agree Agree Neither Agree or Disagree Disagree Strongly Disagree Does not apply The Instruc ctor 1.
-Provides students with a course syllabus that contains: a) a clearly stated grading policy b) an attendance policy 2.
+Instructor Semester Date Class Instruction: through each statement and give your fair and honest judgment.
+Please Online students will answer n/a for question 5.
+Strongly Agree Agree Neither Agree or Disagree Disagree Strongly Disagree n/a Does not apply The Instruc ctor 1.
+Provides students with a course syllabus that contains: a) a clearly stated grading policyb) an attendance policy 2.
 Clearly explains the goals and objectives of the class.
 3. Demonstrate expertise of his/her subject.
 4. Is prepared and organized.
 5. As a rule keeps the class the entire period.
 6. Stay focused on the subject matter.
-7. In reasonably prompt in returning: a) test b) Assignments 8.
+7. In reasonably prompt in returning: a) test b) Assignments 8. .
 Gives a sufficient number of test and assignments to ensure fair evaluation.

-9. Gives adequate advance notice for major examination.
-10. Examination and other graded work are based on material stressed in lecture and/or assigned readings.
-11. Presents the material in a clear and understandable manner.
-12. Communicate clearly and distinctly.
-13. Present material in a way that permits note taking.
-14. Relates classroom material to the real world.
-Exhibits a positive attitude toward learning and students by: aEncouraging student participation. bEncouraging student expression of ideas. cRespecting student viewpoints. dWillingly admitting his/her errors.
-16. Is usually available for conference during office hours.
-17. As a result of this instructor, my interest in the subject has increased.
-I. Please check: A. I am taking this course for the following reason It was required course.
-I took it as an elective I am interested in this subject.
-Other (Specify) B. Would you recommend this course to another student?
-1Yes 2No 3Maybe C. Would you recommend this instructor?
-1Yes 2No 3Maybe
+- 9. Gives adequate advance notice for major examination.

+- 10. Examination and other graded work are based on material stressed in lecture and/or assigned readings.

+- 11. Presents the material in a clear and understandable manner.

+- 12. Communicate clearly and distinctly.

+- 13. Present material in a way that permits note taking.

+- 14. Relates classroom material to the real world.

+- 15. Exhibits a positive attitude toward learning and students by:

+- a.
+Encouraging student participation.

+- b.
+Encouraging student expression of ideas.

+- c.
+Respecting student viewpoints.

+- d.
+Willingly admitting his/her errors.

+- 16. Is usually available for conference during office hours.

+- 17. As a result of this instructor, my interest in the subject has increased.

+- I. Please check:

+- A. I am taking this course for the following reason

+- 1. It was required course.

+- 2. I took it as an elective

+- 3. I am interested in this subject.

+- 4. Other (Specify)

+- B. Would you recommend this course to another student?

+- 1. Yes

+- 2. No

+- 3. Maybe

+- C. Would you recommend this instructor?

+- 1. Yes

+- 2. No

+- 3. Maybe

-D. Would you take another class with this instructor?
+- D. Would you take another class with this instructor?

-1Yes

-2No

-3Maybe.
+- 1. Yes

+- 2. No

+- 3. Maybe.

+- II.
 What did you like most about the instructor's teaching methods?